UPPMAX/UPPMAX-documentation/docs/cluster_guides/slurm_on_pelle.md

 `fat`         | Use a fat node with 2 or 3 TB memory, see below `gpu`         | GPU nodes, 2 types see below
 `haswell`     | Old Snowy/Irma nodes, half with GPUs (T4)

+For the most detailed view of the Pelle Slurm config in this regard, the nerds among us can read the relevant part of the config file with `tail -n 20 /etc/slurm/slurm.conf`.

 ### The `pelle` partition